yonglehou/Conduit/readme.md

         public AccountConduit(IServiceBus bus)
             : base(bus)
         {
-            // Add all your ConduitComponents here to be included in the Conduit. this.Components.Add(new CustomerProfileComponent());
+            // Add all your Components here to be included in the Conduit. this.Components.Add(new CustomerProfileComponent());
             this.Components.Add(new OrderComponent());
         }